Content Restriction in WordPress to Registered Users & Visitors

 [/pp-non-logged-users]

-Note: you can use these shortcodes in WordPress posts, pages, custom post types, and widgets.
+Note: You can use these shortcodes in WordPress posts, pages, custom post types, and widgets.

 How about if you wish to redirect unregistered or non-logged-in users to the login page of your WordPress website when they try to access any or specific posts, pages, custom post types, and archive pages?